saadnsyed/saadnsyed.github.io/content/posts/my-principles.md

 Be upfront - with yourself and others.
 Lying gives too much weight to whatever you’re lying about.
 Being transparent helps me maintain confidence and stay centered around my values.

 I’m not perfect and don’t always follow these rules.
 Sometimes situations are too complicated or the repercussions are too high.
 In these cases I trust my ability to weigh my options.
 Sometimes I slip up.
 In these cases I apologize if others are involved.
-In all cases I forgive myself and trust myself to move forward.
+In all cases I trust myself to move forward.